-No closed season for the taking of crabs.
+No closed season for the taking of crabs other than the closure established by the Texas Parks & Wildlife Commission.
 No person may remove crab traps from the water or remove crabs from crab traps during the period from 30 minutes after sunset to 30 minutes before sunrise.